Maritime History

 Inventor of the Naval Chronometer Born (1693)

-Born today 1693, John Harrison, the cantankerous Yorkshireman who would go on to invent the naval chronometer and solve the mystery of calculating longitude at sea.
-Read the complete article on Atlas Obscura.
+Born today, April 3, 1693, John Harrison, the cantankerous Yorkshireman who would go on to invent the naval chronometer and solve the mystery of calculating longitude at sea.
+Read the complete story on Atlas Obscura.

 Vasa departs Stockholm and Sinks (1628)